-The PinotFile is truly unique in that numerical scoring is not used.
-Short, relevant tasting descriptions are featured instead, intended to guide the reader to styles of Pinot Noir he might enjoy.
-I prefer that the reader focus more on producers than specific wines.
+The PinotFile did not use a numerical scoring system for the first six years.
+Short, relevant tasting descriptions were featured instead, intended to guide the reader to styles of Pinot Noir he or she might enjoy.
+The reader was encouraged to focus more on producers than specific wines.

 The Pinot Geek made his debut in Volume 7, Issue #1 of the PinotFile

 The Pinot Value Icon signifies a Pinot Noir that represents an exceptional price/quality ratio.
 Generally this will be an inexpensive Pinot Noir (often under $35) that offers the drinker varietal correctness as well as appealing aromatics, flavors and enough complexity to signify a bargain at the wine's retail price.
 These wines often make very good daily drinkers.

 The Pinot Value Icon made its debut in Volume 7, Issue #5 of the PinotFile

 Occasionally, both the Pinot Geek Icon and Pinot Value Icon will be awarded to a Pinot Noir that represents both an extraordinary drinking experience and a very good value.